yontartu/bot-vs-human/README.md

 #### 3. Build models and tune hyperparameters

 I test out several different classifiers, and settle on random forest as the best estimator.
+The model evaluation metric I'm trying to optimize for is recall (which will minimize false negatives).
 Here's a summary comparing the performance of various baseline models I tested:

 ![alt text](https://github.com/yontartu/bot-vs-human/blob/master/results/img/04_model_comparison.png)